nferraz/st/README.md

 ##### Error handling

-What happens if "st" finds non-numeric data?
-By default it will emit a warning, skip the current line and continue.
+By default, "st" skips invalid input with a warning.

 You can change this behavior with the following options:

-    --quiet|q               # silently skip invalid input (no warning) --strict                # interrupt process
+    --strict   # interrupt process
+    --quiet|q  # skip with no warning

 ### Contributing